josephattalla/Dynamic-Tic-Tac-Toe-AI/README.md

 ![Board Size vs Execution Time Plot](Board_Size_vs_Execution_Time_Plot.png)

 The plot shows the execution time and board sizes for both C++ and Python implementations.
-It illustrates that the execution times are similar for board sizes 3-5, but C++ is much faster afterward.
+It illustrates that the execution times are similar for board sizes 3-5, but C++ is much faster afterward